guynir/fennec/README.md

 ##Notice

-I'm currently setting this repository up.
+I'm currently setting up this repository.
 Please come back in a few days to have access to more resources of this project.